Endocrine & Diabetes Controversies in Adult Primary Care Practice 2020

 • Family Physicians

-This Live conference, Endocrine & Diabetes Controversies in Adult Primary Care Practice, with an origin date of 04/24/2020, has been examined and is approved for up to 10.50 Prescribed credit(s) by the American Academy of Family Physicians.
-Physicians should claim only the credit commensurate based on the extent of their participation throughout the session.
+This Live activity, Endocrine & Diabetes Controversies in Adult Primary Care Practice, with a beginning date of 04/24/2020, has been reviewed and is acceptable for up to 11.00 Prescribed credit(s) by the American Academy of Family Physicians.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 In order to be successful, it is critically important that you know when and how to identify important endocrine disorders in adults, when to screen for them and how best to manage your patients with obesity and type 2 diabetes.
+Providing high-quality medical care is essential.
 It minimizes unnecessary investigations and misinterpretation of data.

+Our expert faculty will provide specific recommendations for optimal care through innovative lectures, question-and-answer panels and interactive case-based sessions.
 If you provide care to patients with endocrine disorders, diabetes or obesity, this course will be invaluable.
-You will leave with comprehensive strategies, the latest clinical updates, and best practices to optimize patient care while enjoying historic Boston in the spring.
+You will leave with comprehensive strategies, the latest clinical updates and best practices to optimize patient care while enjoying historic Boston in the spring.

 • Screening and treating of osteoporosis – understanding the new medications

 • Intensifying treatment of people with type 2 diabetes